Complete Guide to Homemade Cleaning Solutions

 Oil Combo Benefit Best For

-Lemon + Lavender Calming, antibacterial All-purpose sprays
+Lemon + Lavender Calming aroma All-purpose sprays

-Orange + Clove Warm, antimicrobial Kitchen surfaces
+Orange + Clove Warm, cozy scent Kitchen surfaces

 Other Supplies